Bitcoin-Betting-Official/Bitcoin-Betting/README.md

 ## Mobile Support

-It is recommended to use the App MetaMask on all mobile devices to safeguard one's private keys and use their browser to be able to sign requests easily.
+It is recommended to use the App MetaMask or TrustWallet on all mobile devices to safeguard one's private keys and use their browser to be able to sign requests easily.
 User experience with regular browsers and other wallets can be frustrating on certain devices.

 ## No Personal Data Collection